British Union of Fascists: Relationship with the suffragettes

-Mosley's electoral strategy had been to prepare for the election after 1935, and in 1936 he announced a list of BUF candidates for that election, with Elam nominated to stand for Northampton.
+Mosley's electoral strategy had been to prepare for the election after 1935, and in 1936, he announced a list of BUF candidates for that election, with Elam nominated to stand for Northampton.
 Mosley accompanied Elam to Northampton to introduce her to her electorate at a meeting in the Town Hall.
 At that meeting Mosley announced that "he was glad indeed to have the opportunity of introducing the first candidate, and ... [thereby] killed for all time the suggestion that National Socialism proposed putting British women back into the home; this is simply not true.
 Mrs Elam [he went on] had fought in the past for women's suffrage ... and was a great example of the emancipation of women in Britain."

 Former suffragettes were drawn to the BUF for a variety of reasons.
-Many felt the movement's energy reminded them of the suffragettes, while others felt the BUF's economic policies would offer them true equality – unlike its continental counterparts, the movement insisted it would not require women to return to domesticity and that the corporatist state would ensure adequate representation for housewives, while it would also guarantee equal wages for women and remove the marriage bar that restricted the employment of married women.
-The BUF also offered support for new mothers (due to concerns of falling birth rates), while also offering effective birth control, as Mosley believed it was not in the national interest to have a populace ignorant of modern scientific knowledge.
-While these policies were motivated more out of making the best use of women's skills in state interest than any kind of feminism, it was still a draw for many suffragettes.
+Many felt that the movement's energy reminded them of the suffragettes, while others felt that the BUF's economic policies would offer them true equality – unlike its continental counterparts, the movement insisted that it would not require women to return to domesticity and it also insisted that the corporatist state would ensure adequate representation for housewives, while it would also guarantee equal wages for women and remove the marriage bar that restricted the employment of married women.
+The BUF also offered support for new mothers (due to concerns about falling birth rates), and it also offered effective birth control, because Mosley believed that it was not in the national interest to have a populace which lacked modern scientific knowledge.
+While these policies were motivated more out of making the best use of women's skills in state interest than they were motivated by any kind of feminism, it was still a draw for many suffragettes.

 Prominent members and supporters

-Despite the short period of its operation the BUF attracted prominent members and supporters.
+Despite the short period of its operation, the BUF attracted prominent members and supporters.
 These included: